rayray-06/Project_Hangman_Assignment/README.md

 ## Game_State_Management
-The multiplayer match in our game is managed via a straightforward state system.
-When two players enter the same room, they both attempt to guess the same word.
-The game begins in a waiting state until both players are connected, at which time it enters a playing state where each right guess earns the player one point.
-To keep both devices in sync, Firebase is used to update the shared game state, which includes disclosed letters, remaining attempts, and each player's score.
-The game is over and the scores are compared after the word is fully disclosed or all efforts are exhausted.
-If both scores are equal, the game is a draw; otherwise, the person with the greater score wins.
-The final state only displays the outcome to both players
+The multiplayer match in the game is managed using a server-side game state handled by the Flask backend.
+When two players join the same room, they share a single game state stored on the server, including the current word, guessed letters, remaining attempts, and current player turn.
+Client devices regularly poll the server to retrieve updated game state information, ensuring that both players remain synchronised during gameplay.
+The game ends when the word is fully revealed or when the maximum number of incorrect attempts is reached, at which point the final result is displayed to both players.

 ## Contribution_to_Project
 ### Rayyan: